yosephendale722/Noog-YE/README.md

 - Lightweight local music player
 - Fully local playback support
 - Internet connection required to fetch artist images and biography
-- Only requests the permissions needed for music playback and library access
+- Requests only the permissions needed for music playback and library access